Jammu and Kashmir International Arbitration Centre

 Jammu and Kashmir International Arbitration Centre (JKIAC) is an autonomous institution formed as system for alternate dispute resolution and act as arbitrator or mediator in case of international commercial transactions.
 The channel helps in enforcing the right of individuals under segment 89 of Civil Procedure Code, 1908 to exercise right for out of court settlement in case such possibility exists.

 Objective

-Jammu and Kashmir International Arbitration Centre was started on April 2022 to provide inexpensive and time saving arbitration and mediation proceedings in case of dispute on international commercial transactions.
+Jammu and Kashmir International Arbitration Centre was started in April 2022 to provide inexpensive and time saving arbitration and mediation proceedings in case of dispute on international commercial transactions.
 Jammu and Kashmir International Arbitration was formed as per Segment 89 of the Civil Procedure Code, 1908 giving benefit to individuals for out of court settlement in case of any commercial disputes.
 The setting up of Jammu and Kashmir International Arbitration Centre will help guiding the foreign investors who are unaware of country's laws.